-Ask which thoughts are prominent for the youth.
+Ask which thoughts are prominent for people.
 If there are common ones, discuss these in more detail.
 Ask if there are specific alternative thoughts that might be helpful.

-If you get the sense that the youth struggles with the belief, "I don't have enough energy to do something," have them rate their energy on a scale of 0-10.
+If you get the sense that people struggle with the belief, "I don't have enough energy to do something," have the group members rate their energy on a scale of 0-10.
 Then direct them to get up and move around - even go for a walk outside on their own and then come back to the room and rate their energy.
-Have the youth comment on what they noticed.
+Have people comment on what they noticed.
 Many people will note an increased energy level, which can be helpful in showing how being active can actually increase our energy level.
 (Knowing this can help to motivate people as well.)